kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 #### B A Feldman

 - The B.A.
-Feldman account was pretending to be the trumpet teacher for a while, at least since October 2023.
+Feldman account pretends to be the trumpet teacher for a while, at least since October 2023 when the cyber-stalking ramped up exponentially.
 - Trump (play on words with trumpet) often features in accounts I'm supposed to believe are the trumpet teacher's.

 [![ba feldman account](../../../content/images/fake-accounts/ba-feldman-1.png)](https://x.com/AIinAmerica)